rodgersxy/requirement-analysis/README.md

 - **Requirement Validation**
   Reviewing and confirming requirements with stakeholders to ensure accuracy, clarity, and alignment with project goals.
 Validation helps identify and address any misunderstandings early in the process.

+  # Types of Requirements

+## Functional Requirements
+Functional requirements define the specific features and functionalities that the system must provide to meet user needs.
+These requirements describe what the system should do and include tasks, actions, and operations.

+### Examples for a Booking Management Project:
+- **User Registration and Login:** Users must be able to create accounts and log in securely.
+- **Property Search:** Users can search for properties using filters like location, price, and type.
+- **Booking Process:** Users can book a property by selecting dates and providing payment details.
+- **Property Management:** Hosts can add, edit, and remove property listings.
+- **Notifications:** The system sends booking confirmations and reminders via email or SMS.

+## Non-functional Requirements
+Non-functional requirements define how the system performs and address aspects such as performance, security, usability, and reliability.
+These requirements ensure the system meets user expectations beyond its core functionality.

+### Examples for a Booking Management Project:
+- **Performance:** The application should load pages within 2 seconds under normal load conditions.
+- **Scalability:** The system must support 1,000 concurrent users during peak periods.
+- **Security:** All sensitive user data, including passwords and payment information, must be encrypted using industry-standard protocols.
+- **Availability:** The system should maintain 99.9% uptime to ensure reliable access.
+- **Usability:** The interface should be intuitive, with a consistent design across all pages.